Axway/open-banking-docs/content/en/docs/Overview/Integration/mutual-auth.md

 The flow is summarized as follows:

-* The Third-party provider (TPP) presents their client certificate that is signed by the relevant certificate authority.
+* The Data Recipient (DR) application presents their client certificate that is signed by the relevant certificate authority.
 * The API Gateway validates the certificate against the expected certificate chain to ensure the requestor is entitled to make a connection.
-* The certificate (and by implication the organization providing the Third-Party App) is then validated against the relevant source of truth for the market in question:
+* The certificate (and by implication the organization providing the Data Recipient App) is then validated against the relevant source of truth for the market in question.
+Amplify Open Banking solution calls the relevant Certificate Authority (CA) to ensure the Data Recipient is still valid.
-    * In European Union (EU) markets the solution calls the Konsentus API.
-The Konsentus solution checks the validity of the Third Party against the relevant Qualified Trust Service Provider (QTSP) and National Competent Authority (NCA).
-    * In non-EU markets the Amplify Open Banking solution calls the relevant Certificate Authority (CA) to ensure the Third Party is still valid.
 * Finally where certificate binding is enforced association between the Access Token and the presented certificate is checked.

 This pattern is not implemented for "open data" APIs such as Products & Services.